Diego Lopez – Production Supervisor

 The next and last process is the die- cutting and packaging of the transdermal patches.
 In this stage, the shape of the patch itself is obtained with the surface established according to the dose.
 This process is carried out by die cutting the layers obtained in the previous process where several cuts are generally made, one of them being the cut for easy detachment, therefore allowing the patient to open the patch and then to apply it on the safer and more practical area of the skin (as it was explained on this article)

 The raw materials that feed this process, in chronological order of their use, are the following: the laminate obtained in the previous stage, release liner, foil for making envelopes and other necessary packaging material.

 In this process, the appearance of the patches is controlled to ensure that the cuts are made correctly, as well as any other aesthetic abnormality of the patch that puts the quality of the units produced at risk.
 Adittionally, a quality control is carried out on the heat-sealed envelopes, thus guaranteeing the hermetic protection of the patches, ensuring their quality throughout their useful life.

-As seen, the 3 stages of transdermal patch production are handcrafted steps that lead to the most artisanal form of all pharmaceutical forms available in the market.
-It is because of this that, if you or your company is considering working in a transdermal patch development project, it is very important to partner with a professional and experienced partner of the transdermal niche that can ensure this ¨hand-made¨ production.
+As we reviewed, the 3 stages of transdermal patch production require specific adjustments associated with experience, which determines that this is one of the most artisanal pharmaceutical forms available in the industry.
+This is why, if you or your company are considering working on a transdermal patch development and manufacturing project, it is very important to work with a professional and experienced partner who can demonstrate sufficient knowledge to ensure the necessary quality of this production.